Monotone additive statistics: Introduction

 Monotone additive statistics also relate to what we called {\em additive divergences} in \cite*{mu2021blackwell}.
 An additive divergence is a map defined over Blackwell experiments that satisfies monotonicity with respect to the Blackwell order and additivity for product experiments.
-Our characterization of additive divergences in that paper is reminiscent of the one we provide here, with R\'enyi divergences playing the role of the cumulant generating functions.
+While some of the techniques used in the two papers are similar, the main mathematical argument is fundamentally different.
+The last step of the proof of Theorem~\ref{thm:main} is an application of the Riesz Representation Theorem and is similar to the argument used in the previous paper.
+However, because the Blackwell order has different properties from first-order stochastic dominance, the remainder of the proof is different, with the previous paper having no analogue of Theorem~\ref{thm:marginal}, which is the main technical step in the proof of Theorem~\ref{thm:main}.
+This new technique is also needed for the proof of Theorem~\ref{thm:domains}, which characterizes monotone additive statistics beyond bounded random variables.